adrianparker/adrianparker.github.io/content/posts/Wine-Cork-Notice-Board-How-To.md

  - Sit your small person down with the Stanley knife and the corks
  - Instruct small person to cut the corks length ways, preserving the most interesting details
-   - Cutting corks is easier if you cut multiple times
+ - Cutting corks is easier if you cut multiple times...
-     - cut the whole length each time but
+   - cut the whole length each time
-     - only cut a little deeper each time
+   - only cut a a third of the depth each time
-     - three or four shallow full length cuts is easier that one full length, full depth cut
+   - three shallow cuts is much easier that one full depth cut
    - Set to one side any offcuts
- - Place your frame in front of you
-   - If the frame had glass, take that out so you just have the backing board and the frame
+ - If the frame has glass, take that out so you just have the backing board and the frame
- - Experiment with feature pieces, for example champagne corks in the corners, set those you like aside
+ - Test any features you plan to have, like champagne corks in the corners
+ - Glue in the feature pieces in the desired locations
+ - Spray an area on the backing board about as big as your hand, then fill it with the feature
+   - Be generous with your glue!
-   - Check you have more than enough corks to cover the left over space in the frame
+ - Check you have enough corks to fill the left over space in the frame
    - You are aiming to fill horizontally edge to edge in the gaps between the feature pieces
    - Remember to fill all the gaps, using offcuts cut to shape
- - Glue in the feature pieces in the desired locations.
-   - For example, mine were the champagne corks in the corners
-   - Spray an area about as big as your hand, then fill it.
-Be generous with your glue
  - Starting top left, glue in the remaining corks length ways with interesting text facing outwards
    - Aiming to fill the frame top to bottom left to right with straight corks when possible
  - Glue offcuts in the small gaps that inevitable appear until there are no gaps left

 <figure>
-{% image "img/IMG_7120.jpg", "The finished wine cork notice board", "(min-width: 30em) 50vw, 100vw" %}
+{% image "img/IMG_7120.jpg", "The finished wine cork notice board", "" %}
 <figcaption>The finished wine cork notice board</figcaption>
 </figure>